beamer-bridge/run-your-own-agent/README.md

     - `[chains.arbitrum.rpc-url]` - the RPC endpoint to use for Goerli Arbitrum
     - `[chains.optimism.rpc-url]` - the RPC endpoint to use for Goerli Optimism
     - `[chains.polygon-zkevm.rpc-url]` - the RPC endpoint to use for Goerli Polygon zkEVM
+    - `[chains.base.rpc-url]` - the RPC endpoint to use for Goerli Base (e.g. `	https://goerli.base.org`)

-   Other configuration settings are alredy prepared for testnet usage, including the test token configuration.
+   Other configuration settings are already prepared for testnet usage, including the test token configuration.

-   The default `data/agent-goerli.conf` file configures the agent to bridge a test token between Optimism and Arbitrum.
+   The default `data/agent-goerli.conf` file configures the agent to bridge a test token between the chains declared above.

    Note that you will also need to request whitelisting at hello@beamerbridge.com.